chef/chef/docs/dev/design_documents/data_collector.md

 ### Resiliency to Failures

 The Data Collector in Chef >= 15.0 is resilient to failures that occur anywhere in the main loop of the `Chef::Client#run` method.
-In order to do this there is a lot of defensive coding around internal data structures that may be nil (e.g. failures before the node is loaded will result in the node being nil).
+In order to do this there is a lot of defensive coding around internal data structures that may be `nil`. (e.g. failures before the node is loaded will result in the node being nil).
 The spec tests for the Data Collector now run through a large sequence of events (which must, unfortunately, be manually kept in sync with the events in the Chef::Client if those events are ever 'moved' around) which should catch any issues in the Data Collector with early failures.
 The specs should also serve as documentation for what the messages will look like under different failure conditions.
 The goal was to keep the format of the messages to look as near as possible to the same schema as possible even